 - Make a commitment to the journey – by committing to developing a strategy to attract, retain and support the career progression of mothers, and to leading this journey from the top, a business is more likely to develop successful solutions, and have greater impact than a business that is ad hoc and responsive in its approach.

-The CareerMum Network provides a channel for businesses, big and small, to support mothers in their workplace.
-It recognises and responds to the broad challenges often faced by career mums, by enabling women to identify the support they need on their journey.
+The CareerMum Network provides a channel for businesses, big and small, to offer support so mothers in their workplace.
+It recognises the broad challenges often faced by career mums, and enables women to identify the support they need on their journey.

 The Network also recognises the delicate nature of this topic for businesses to navigate, and the lack of economies of scale that make it viable for many businesses to develop and maintain returnship and support packages for mothers in the workplace.
 By engaging the Network, businesses can financially support women to engage services that best meet their needs.